Fikayomi31/alx-system_engineering-devops/0x00-shell_basics/README.md

-I script that change the working directory tothe previous ones
+A script that list all files